That's Cunning! Shijō Saidai no Sakusen?: Plot

 On the day of exam, the students were confident that they will succeed in this one too.
 However, they later realized that they were tricked by Migita.
 They tried to cheat but Migita doesn't let them.
 After sometime, two of the invigilators suddenly contract stomachache, due to Mr. Chin mixing something in their food.
 One of them is trapped in the electric room by Mr. Chin, who also cuts the power of the exam hall.
 Armed with a laser sniper rifle, Kamei helps his fellow students to cheat with answers being given by Professor Namazuda.
 Migita tries and fails to find the cause of the cheating, making the students narrowly completing the exam.

 After the exam, all the students and Morishita were asked to leave except the Sigma dorm boys.
 A failed strip search makes Kimura remind Migita of his promise, which the latter denies them.
-Suddenly, the university president, who has discovered Migita's corrupt plans, enters with the chairman in custody, to which Migita denies his involvement.
+Suddenly, the university president, who has discovered Migita's corrupt plans, enters with the conglomerate head, construction president, and chairman in custody, to which Migita denies his involvement.
 However, Migita's researcher proves his involvement and also exposes more of the former's acts of corruption including his plagiarism from other professors.
 The president reveals to the devastated Migita of legal action against him and that the dormitories will remain, much to the joy of the students.

 Migita's researchers realize that all students have cheated when they were checking the papers.
 Meanwhile, a depressed Migita accidentally knocks over a chemical bottle, causing an explosion that injures him.
 Kimura then confesses his love for Morishita, who declares that she will drop out and become a junior high school teacher, using the cheating method developed by Professor Namazuda, and they embrace.